ka2n/masminer/README.md

 # masminer

-A collection of go libraries to manage large scale mining farm.
+A collection of go libraries to manage large scale mining firm.